jaytimm/corpuslingr/README.md

 corpuslingr
 ===========

+The main function of this library is to streamline in-context corpus search of grammatical constructions and complex lexical patterns, ie, patterns comprised of:

+-   different types of elements (eg, form, lemma, or part-of-speech),
+-   contiguous/non-contiguous elements,
+-   positionally fixed and free (ie, optional) elements,
+-   or any combination thereof.

-The main function of this library is to enable complex search of an annotated corpus akin to search functionality made available via `RegexpParser` in Python's Natural Language Toolkit (NLTK).
-While regex-based, search syntax has been simplified, and modeled after the more intuitive syntax used in the online BYU suite of corpora.
+Under the hood, search is regex/tuple-based, akin to the `RegexpParser` function in Python's Natural Language Toolkit (NLTK).

+Regex syntax is simplified (or, more accurately, supplemented) with an in-house "corpus querying language" modeled after the more intuitive and transparent syntax used in the online BYU suite of corpora.
+This allows for convenient specification of search patterns comprised of form, lemma, & pos, with all of the functionality of regex metacharacters and repetition quantifiers.

 Summary functions allow users to aggregate search results by text & token frequency, view search results in context (kwic), and create word embeddings/co-occurrence vectors for each search term.
-Functions also allow users to specify how search results are aggregated.
-Importantly, search and aggregation functions can be easily applied to multiple (ie, any number of) search queries.
+Summary functions also allow users to specify how search results are aggregated.
+Importantly, both search and aggregation functions can be easily applied to multiple (ie, any number of) search queries.

+Functions included in the library dovetail nicely with existing R packages geared towards text/corpus analysis (eg, `quanteda`, `spacyr`, `udpipe`, `coreNLP`, `qdap`).
+These packages are beasts (!); `corpuslingr` just fills a few gaps with the needs of the corpus linguist in mind, enabling finer-grained, more qualitative analysis of language use and variation in context.

-The collection of functions presented here is ideal for usage-based linguists and digital humanists interested in fine-grained search of moderately-sized corpora.
+While still in development (ie, feedback!), the package should be useful to linguists and digital humanists interested in having [BYU corpora](https://corpus.byu.edu/)-like search functionality when working with (moderately-sized) personal corpora.

 ``` r
 library(tidyverse)